changsongyang/asciinema.github.io/docs/manual/server/self-hosting/configuration.md

 and user account information, among other data.

 The `DATABASE_URL` environment variable configures the database connection.
-It use the standard format of `postgresql://username:password@hostname:port/dbname`.
+It uses the standard format of `postgresql://username:password@hostname:port/dbname`.
 Port number can be ommited when connecting to the standard PostgreSQL port 5432.